yiisoft/yii2/docs/guide/helper-array.md

 Each mapping array contains a set of mappings.
 Each mapping could be:

 - A field name to include as is.
-- A key-value pair of desired array key name and model colum name to take value from.
+- A key-value pair of desired array key name and model column name to take value from.
-- A key-value pair of desired array key name and a callback which return value will be used.
+- A key-value pair of desired array key name and a callback which returns value.

 The result of conversion above will be: